 Important: On AMD CPU servers, the full functionality of the CPU-accelerated findface-extraction-api service is not guaranteed.
 Use the GPU-accelerated service findface-extraction-api-gpu along with the GPU-version of neural networks instead.

-Note: In the case of a high-load system (~> 15 events per second), we recommend using an SSD.
+Note: In the case of a high-load system (~> 15 events per second), be sure to use an SSD.